ocku/pass/README.md

 # Pass

-A tiny password manager in shell using OpenSSL's RSA implementation
+A tiny password manager in shell using OpenSSL's RSA implementation.

 ## Limits

-Passwords must have a length between 8 and 384 characters when using 4096 bit keys (default)
+Passwords have a minimum length of 8 and a maximum of `key_size_bits / 8 - 11` bytes (501 with a 4096 bit key).

 ## Install